| |

 Start by laying about 8 pieces of bacon horizontally on a piece of foil that is 3-4 inches wider and longer than the expected bacon weave.
 I normally use a piece that is about 18″ x 24″.

-To make a weave, we are going to fold back every other piece to the left about 1 inch starting with the second one.
+To make a weave, fold back every other piece on the right side about 1 inch, starting with the second one.

 Lay a strip of bacon vertically all the way to the right.

-For the next strip, we will fold back every other strip of bacon, all the way to the right this time, beginning with the first one.
+Next, we will once again fold back every other strip of bacon on the right side, only this time we'll begin with the first one.

 Lay another strip of bacon vertically on the right side butted up against the first one.

-The pieces that got folded back, once again go back to where they were.
+The pieces that got folded back, go back to where they were.

 You continue this process until you have a bacon weave that is 8 slices by 8 slices or one that equals 12 inches by 12 inches approximately.